ForgottenArbiter/SeedSearch/README.md

 These are the descriptions of the settings in spireConfig.json.
 Edit them as you like to control the outcome of the seed search.

+Some settings take lists of relics, cards, or events.
+For these settings, either use the ID (found in the game's code and output of Seed Search) or the name in the current language.
+Seed Search will warn you if an invalid name or ID is provided.
+For example, the following two settings for requiredEvents are both valid:

+` "requiredEvents": ["FaceTrader", "Beggar"],`
+` "requiredEvents": ["Face Trader", "Old Beggar"],`

 ### Core search parameters

 * **ascensionLevel**: The ascension level used for the search (0 to 20)